 You may not be subject to estate tax, which is applied to estates with values that exceed the exclusion limit set by law, but that does not mean you should avoid estate planning.

 Here are five tasks for everyone to consider that fall under estate planning.

 Check your beneficiaries.
-If you have filled out beneficiary designation forms for your financial accounts (such as your life insurance or 401(k) plan), they override any other estate planning documents, so review them and ensure they are up to date.
+If you have filled out beneficiary designation forms for your financial accounts (such as your life insurance), they override any other estate planning documents, so review them and ensure they are up to date.

 Create two wills.
 That is correct: two wills.
 You need a living will to indicate how you would like to be cared for if you become unable to express your wishes, and you need a last will and testament to explain how you’d like your assets distributed after your death.